 Respecting diversity and cultural identity leads to world peace.

 National Government Licensed Guide Interpreter (English) Certificate No.EN04793

 A member of Japan Federation of Certified Guides (JFG)

 A member of Tokyo City Guide Club (TCGC)

 Senior first aid certificate given by Tokyo fire department

 My Guiding Policy

 Accurate knowledge and experience about Tokyo and its history, culture, and diversity are the base for my guiding.
 But these facts are just the beginning, and I value telling the memorable stories between those facts.
-My driving force to make the stories is the love and proud to my hometown Tokyo.
+My driving force to make the stories is love and pride in my hometown Tokyo.
 I am diligent in daily absorbing new information about Tokyo with curiosity and conveying it to my guests.
 For that reason, I would like to focus on Tokyo guiding.

-Lastly, tour guiding is a human entertaining business and I always like to do everything to make you enjoy Tokyo holidays with my smile, humor, and the grace.
-I believe good guiding should not be a talk out of guide manuals, to say nothing of a guide to souvenir shops, but should be a story-telling based on facts and a determined mind about Japanese society, lifestyle, culture, politics, economics etc. and an exchange of opinions on various subjects on human to human basis.
-I believe such communication nurtures mutual understanding and produce power to overcome the difference between cultures, which finally contributes to the world peace.
+Lastly, tour guiding is a human entertaining business and I always like to do everything to make you enjoy the Tokyo holidays with my smile, humor, and grace.
+I believe good guiding should not be a talk out of guide manuals, to say nothing of a guide to souvenir shops, but should be a story-telling based on facts and a determined mind about Japanese society, lifestyle, culture, politics, economics, etc. and an exchange of opinions on various subjects on a human to human basis.
+I believe such communication nurtures mutual understanding and produce the power to overcome the difference between cultures, which finally contributes to world peace.